jeffcampbell1972/Quinlan/ReadMe.txt

                server so that a full inventory can be performed.

 Instructions : The application is being developed using Visual Studio 2019 with a
-               local SQL Server database and the IIS Express web server to handle requests.
+               local SQL Server database and the IIS Express web server as the reverse proxy.
 So the instructions will assume you are doing the same.
                Version 2 should have an installer and be able to run outside of Visual Studio but I'm not there yet.